Step Into Westmont Living®:

 To maintain a fulfilling, independent lifestyle, seniors should also focus on pursuing hobbies and interests they enjoy.
 The staff at Oceanview Senior Living in Newport, OR, understands the importance of engagement.
 The joy and fulfillment that come from pursuing hobbies can positively impact mental and emotional health.
 Whether painting, gardening, or reading, engaging in activities that bring happiness can add meaning to life in the senior years.

-The dedicated team at Oceanview Senior Living in Newport, OR, offers a variety of interest-based programs and activities to cater to the residents’ diverse hobbies and passions.
 This support enables seniors to explore new interests or hobbies, promoting a sense of purpose and satisfaction in their independent living journey.

 Pursuing Hobbies and Interests